 Analytics for enterprise learning

 Corporate or enterprise learning analytics play a crucial role in developing a strong workforce and measuring the return on investment of learning initiatives.
-By providing information about how corporate training aligns with organisational goals and employee needs, learning analytics can help organizations:
+By providing information about how corporate training aligns with organisational goals and employee needs, learning analytics can help organisations:

 - Make data-driven decisions about what and how employees learn